jimfunk/goews-rebuilt-openscad/README.md

 ### Shelves

 Shelves can be generated with any width and depth.
-There are variants with holes and slots as well.
+There are variants with holes, slots, and Gridfinity bases as well.

 ### Bins